Universal Psychology Postdoctoral Directory

 Saint Louis , Missouri

-Applications due Sunday, March 31, 2024
+Applications due Sunday, December 15, 2024

-The Psychology Department of St. Louis Children’s Hospital is pleased to recruit for 3 postdoctoral fellowship positions in pediatric psychology for the 2024-2025 training year, one year in length with an option of staying for a second year.
-The training year will begin on September 3, 2024.
+The Psychology Department of St. Louis Children’s Hospital is pleased to recruit for 3 postdoctoral fellowship positions in pediatric psychology for the 2025-2026 training year, one year in length with an option of staying for a second year.
+The training year will begin on September 2, 2025.
 The program is a member of the Association of Psychology Postdoctoral and Internship Centers (APPIC).
 Our application deadline is rolling and applications will be reviewed and interviews will be offered as materials are received.

 We offer an individualized training program that allows us to tailor training opportunities to the specific clinical and professional interests, needs, and goals of the fellow.
 All fellows participate in our multidisciplinary craniofacial clinic and outpatient psychotherapy clinic.
-The fellowship offers a strong emphasis on clinical training, with major and minor opportunities available in the areas of:
+The fellowship offers a strong emphasis on clinical training, with major and minor training opportunities available in the areas of:

 • Hematology / Oncology

-• Pain and somatic symptom disorders
+• Pain and Somatic Symptom Disorders

 • Sleep